ApoorvaSRao/fancode/README.md

    git clone https://github.com/ApoorvaSRao/fancode.git
    cd fancode
-   import the pom.xml for the project in the IDE execute the test **task50** from the class FanCode.java
+   import the pom.xml for the project in the IDE build the project using command: mvn clean install execute the test **task50** from the class FanCode.java